 Our gut – slang for our digestive system or intestines – is closely connected to our brains and particularly how we’re feeling.
 We know this because of the sensations we get in our ‘guts’ when we are feeling stressed or anxious.
-There’s lots of sayings that describe this, like ‘Butterflies in your stomach’.
-‘Tummy tied up in knots’.
+There are lots of sayings that describe this, like ‘butterflies in your stomach’ or ‘tummy tied up in knots’.
 I’m sure you could think of more!

 First, let’s explore what stress is and then we can understand how it damages our gut health.
 Don’t worry, I won’t leave you hanging, you’ll also get some tips on how to reverse the damage.

 Stress is defined as any disturbance that triggers the body’s nervous system to switch into its ‘fight or flight’ response, releasing cortisol, adrenalin and other messenger chemicals.
 These hormones and chemicals help our body to be ready to respond to danger by fighting, fleeing, or freezing.
 Our blood glucose levels, heart rate and breathing increase, and blood flow moves away from the digestive system and to the brain and the limbs.
 We are ready for action, with plenty of fuel (glucose) for our brain and muscles.